 Chandana Guntupalli

-Chandana Guntupalli is Groundswell’s Donor Relations Manager.
+Chandana Guntupalli is Groundswell International’s Donor Relations Manager.
 She started her non-profit career in direct services advocating for South Asian women facing domestic violence and then moving into fundraising and development.
 She has over six years of experience in non-profit development supporting programs focused on domestic violence, transitional housing, anti-bias education, and youth civic engagement.
 She has a Bachelor’s in Psychology and Philosophy from Michigan State University and a Master’s in Peace and Conflict Studies from Rutgers-Newark.
 She comes from a line of farmers on both sides of her family from southeastern India and is excited about the community development and empowerment that Groundswell develops for farmers across the world.

 Tsuamba Bourgou

-Tsuamba Bourgou is Groundswell’s Regional Coordinator for West Africa.
+Tsuamba Bourgou is Groundswell International’s Regional Coordinator for West Africa.
 Tsuamba brings decades of experience supporting community-led development in his native Burkina Faso and across West Africa.
 Before joining Groundswell, Tsuamba served as the Executive Director of the NGO Association Nourrir Sans Détruire, where he played a critical role in the emergence of a dynamic agroecology and farmers movement in eastern Burkina.
 Tsuamba’s key areas of experience include adult education, action research, evaluation, impact assessment, strategic planning, program development, training and facilitation and strengthening local organizational capacities.
 He holds a Master’s in Linguistics from the University of Ouagadougou.